Is Coffee Acidic?

 9. Add salt

-This works regardless of the brewing method and can make a big difference in reducing the acidity and can even bring out your coffee's sweetness.
+This works regardless of the brewing method and can make a big difference in reducing the acidity and can even bring out your coffee’s sweetness.
 Just be sure to add the right amount.
-You don't want to overdo it.
+You don’t want to overdo it (9).

 10. Brew it cold

-Did you know that steeping ground coffee in cold water can produce coffee with up to 60% less acidity than hot brewed?
-It's true - the cold brewing method is simple - we cover everything you need to know about cold brew coffee here.
+Did you know that steeping ground coffee in cold water can produce coffee with up to 60% less acidity (10) than hot brewed?
+It’s true – the cold brewing method is simple and a great way to reduce acidic beans.